ThomasRhysEvans/Thomas-Rhys-Evans/content/authors/admin/_index.md

   url: https://www.gre.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: All about evidence quality.
-Passionate about high-quality evidence creation, synthesis/evaluation and application.
+bio: Passionate about high-quality evidence creation, synthesis/evaluation and application towards Global Goals

 # Interests to show in About widget
 interests: